-Facebook Inc. (FB)’s stock, which has already lost $25 billion in value since its public debut, would have to drop another 20 percent for its valuation to match other companies that do business over the Internet.
+Facebook Inc. (FB:US)’s stock, which has already lost $25 billion in value since its public debut, would have to drop another 20 percent for its valuation to match other companies that do business over the Internet.

-Facebook, with a market capitalization of $79.1 billion, is trading at 29.5 times the company’s projected 2014 profit of $2.69 billion, data (FB) compiled by Bloomberg show.
+Facebook, with a market capitalization of $79.1 billion, is trading at 29.5 times the company’s projected 2014 profit of $2.69 billion, data (FB:US) compiled by Bloomberg show.
 The stock would have to dive to $23.07 to match the average price-to-earnings ratio for the Nasdaq Internet Index based on estimated earnings in the next 12 months, according to the data.

 Investors have pummeled shares of Facebook since its initial public offering, citing concern over growth prospects for the largest social-networking service.
 Shareholders filed lawsuits that said the company and its underwriters overpriced Facebook at $38 a share.
 The IPO gave Facebook a higher multiple than 99 percent of the Standard Poor’s 500 Index.